fennadew/wafs/README.md

 And as last you need a APIkey.

 I used the default for pageSize and have a variable for the pageIndex based on the day of the week.
 I did this so everyday of the week there are new meme's to choice from.
+This makes the user want to go back to the SPA everyday!

 ## Principles